 In September 2001, the Company amended and restated the Worldcom Venture Fund Warrant, issued in June 2000, and reduced the total number of shares available to purchase to 295,000 shares of the Company's common stock at \$5.33 per share, which had been previously earned.
 In return for providing services to the New York metropolitan area IBX hub, the Company issued two new warrants to the Worldcom Venture Fund.
 The first new warrant is to purchase 355,000 shares of the Company's common stock at \$0.01 per share, of which 150,000 shares are immediately vested and exercisable (the "Second Worldcom Venture Fund Warrant").
-The second new warrant is to purchase 245,000 shares of the Company's common stock at \$0.01 per share, of which 150,000 shares are immediately vested and exercisable (the "Second Worldcom Venture Fund Warrant").
-The second new warrant is to purchase 245,000 shares of the Company is common stock at \$0.01 per share (the "Third Worldcom Venture Fund Warrant").
+The second new warrant is to purchase 245,000 shares of the Company's common stock at \$0.01 per share (the "Third Worldcom Venture Fund Warrant").
 All Worldcom Venture Fund warrants expire five years from the date of grant.
 The Company has accounted for these warrants in accordance with the guidance in EITF 96-18 and EITF Abstracts Topic D-90.
-The unearned portion of the Second Worldcom Venture Fund Warrant and the Third Worldcom Venture Fund Warrant and the Third Worldcom Venture Fund Warrant are subject to a reduction in shares if there are Worldcom-caused delays in providing Worldcom service by the opening date of the New York metropolitan area IBX hub.
+The unearned portion of the Second Worldcom Venture Fund Warrant and the Third Worldcom Venture Fund Warrant will be fully earned and exercisable at such time as Worldcom provides services, as defined in the warrant agreements, to the New York metropolitan area IBX hub.
+The unearned portion of the Second Worldcom Venture Fund Warrant and the Third Worldcom Venture Fund Warrant are subject to a reduction in shares if there are Worldcom-caused delays in providing Worldcom service by the opening date of the New York metropolitan area IBX hub.
 Consistent with the guidance of EITF 96-18 and EITF Abstracts Topic D-90, these warrants have been treated as unissued for accounting purposes until the future services are received from the fiber carrier.
 The earned portion of the Second Worldcom Venture Fund Warrant, however, was valued in September 2001 at \$56,000 using the Black-Scholes option-pricing model and has been recorded initially to construction in progress until installation is complete.
-The fiber carrier.
-The earned portion of the Second Worldcom Venture Fund Warrant, howev
+The following assumptions were used in determining the fair value of the e